 CRGS promotes students' spiritual, moral, social, and cultural development, with a specific emphasis on promoting Equality, Diversity and Inclusion.
 Our school is committed to not only eliminating discrimination, but also increasing our community’s understanding of, and appreciation for, diversity.

 All students and staff have equal opportunities and rights and we always treat each other with respect.
 All members of our community have a fundamental right to live their authentic lives free from harassment, discrimination and intolerance.
 All members of the school community have a responsibility to promote equality of opportunity, experience and treatment: we are upstanders not bystanders, calling out discrimination and intolerance whenever we see or hear it.

 We are proud that our school community consists of a diverse range of people – employees, students, parents, carers and visitors.
 We celebrate our differences, understanding them and enjoying the diversity this brings.

-Our Equality, Diversity and Inclusion group includes: Mrs Chandler, Mr Chart-Boyles, Mrs Drake, Mrs Fry, Dr Hartford, Mrs Hyde and Mr O’Mahony.
-You can contact the group directly via their dedicated email address: firstname.lastname@example.org.
+Our Equality, Diversity and Inclusion group includes: Mrs Chandler, Mr Chart-Boyles, Mrs Drake, Mrs Fry, Dr Hartford, Mrs Hyde, Mrs Knapp, Mr O’Mahony and Mme Townsend.
+You can contact the group directly via their dedicated email address: email@example.com.

 A wide range of student-led, staff-supported clubs and societies also help shape our Equality, Diversity and Inclusion, including the staff group work, including Afro-Caribbean Society, Asian Society, Christian Union, FemSoc and LGBT+ Society.
 Along with our Senior Prefect Team, representatives from our student groups regularly meet with both Mr Russell and the staff EDI Group to share their experiences of life in our school and their ideas for making our community an even safer, more inclusive and accepting place to be.